SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-85](https://user-images.githubusercontent.com/92877810/138519468-d0764cea-caa4-4665-804f-f869e98635a9.png)

-👉We can that the numeric point charts on iOS are larger than necessary.
+🚩We can that the numeric point charts on iOS are larger than necessary.
 Let’s fix the size in the Designer panel.

 126. Click the numeric point chart